Pineapple Builder

 Open a page in Pineapple, choose an image section, and describe the visual you want.

-Start with the business type, page section, and mood.
-Pineapple handles the generation inside the editor flow.
+Start with the business type, page section, subject, and mood.
+Pineapple handles the generation inside the editor flow, so you can make the page feel more real without leaving the builder.

 Pineapple Builder - AI Website Builder Start Blogging